Imagine Otherwise Podcast

 Make sure you have the latest version of Skype

 Your interview will be an audio-only Skype call (no video).
-You can sign up for a free Skype account here.
+If you don't already have Skype, you can sign up for a free Skype account here.
 When you booked your interview through our scheduling app, you filled in your Skype name.
 If you’ve changed your Skype name since then, email Cathy to let her know.
 Check for any available Skype app updates and download and install them if needed (you’ll need to restart Skype afterwards).

 Check your internet connection